FahimFaisalRahman/ProjectShowcase/Excel/Readme.md

 ## Contact
-For questions or collaboration, reach out via faisalfahim072@gmail.com or <a href="www.youtube.com"[LinkedIn Profile]/a>.
+For questions or collaboration, reach out via faisalfahim072@gmail.com or LinkedIn: http://www.linkedin.com/in/faisalfahim